dotnet/docs/docs/machine-learning/how-to-guides/serve-model-web-api-ml-net.md

 The model is identified by the `modelName` parameter so that more than one model per application can be reloaded upon change.

 > [!TIP]
 > Alternatively, you can use the `FromUri` method when working with models stored remotely.
 Rather than watching for file changed events, `FromUri` polls the remote location for changes.
 The polling interval defaults to 5 minutes.
 You can increase or decrease the polling interval based on your application's requirements.
-In the code sample below, the model polls the specified URI every minute.
+In the code sample below, the `PredictionEnginePool` polls the model stored at the specified URI every minute.
 >
 >```csharp
 >builder.Services.AddPredictionEnginePool<SentimentData, SentimentPrediction>()